About the Author

 How to Convert NTFS to EXT4 Without Losing Data

-Obviously, it is not allowed to format NTFS to EXT4 using Windows built-in disk management tool - Disk Management.
+As Windows doesn't support EXT file system format, it is not allowed to format NTFS to EXT4 using Windows built-in disk management tool - Disk Management.
 In such a condition, to convert NTFS to EXT4 on Windows 10, Windows 8, or Windows 7, a robust partition manager tool is indispensable.

 After downloading EaseUS Partition Master, refer to the following guide to format and convert your NTFS partition to EXT4.